keu/docs/software/renew-tls-cert.md

 * **Automatic renewal**: Let's Encrypt provides a service that automatically renews your TLS certificate every 90 days.
 We recommend this option for smaller organizations where the DNS administrator and cluster administrator are either the same person or on the same team.
 * **Manual renewal**: Manual renewal works similarly to the initial certificate creation process, except that you replace your existing certificate by creating a new certificate.
 We recommend this method for large organizations that have their own processes for issuing certificates.

-## Automatically Renew TLS Certificates Using Let's Encrypt
+## Automatically renew TLS certificates Using Let's Encrypt

-[Let's Encrypt](https://letsencrypt.org/) is a Certificate Authority that provides free, 90-day certificates using the ACME protocol.
+[Let's Encrypt](https://letsencrypt.org/) is a certificate authority that provides free, 90-day certificates using the ACME protocol.
 You can use the Cert Manager project for Kubernetes to automatically renew certificates.

 1. Install the Kubernetes Cert Manager by following [the official installation guide](https://cert-manager.io/docs/installation/).